ibbaa/nordconnector/README.md

 ### Local

 For the local build, CMake and Conan must be installed.
 Simply call `./build.sh` in the main branch.
-The release binary is located under `build/Release/bin`.
-The script `sharedbuild/build.sh` builds a dynamically linked variant with shared libraries.
-The shared library version will be located under `sharedbuild/build/Release/bin`, the shared libraries are located under `sharedbuild/build/Release/lib`.
-There is a wrapper script `nordc.sh` which sets the `LD_LIBRARY_PATH` according to this package structure `bin` and `lib` in a directory.
-Alternatively you can copy the necessary libraries to a shared library default location of your system.
-It is recommended to use the statically linked version without the shared library hassle.
+The release binary is located under `build/Release`.

 ### Docker

 There are no installation prerequisites for the docker build (except for docker, of course). `./docker_build.sh` creates the docker image and triggers the build.
 The project directory is mounted in the container.
-The release binary is located under `dockerbuild/Release/bin`.
+The release binary is located under `dockerbuild/Release`.
 The docker build installs everything from scratch and takes much longer but provides a clean and reproducible build environment.
-The docker build creates the statically linked variant but it should be possible to build the dynamically linked variant with the same docker file.

 ###